orbitrs/docs/CONTENT_GAP_ANALYSIS.md

 ## 4. Core Components Library

 List of components to be identified from `orbit/src/kit/components/` directory or other relevant sources.
-*Note: The components have been migrated from the separate OrbitKit project directly into the core orbit codebase.*
+*Note: The component library is integrated directly into the core Orbit codebase.*

 | Component Name | Current Documentation Status (File/Section) | Gap/Notes (Props, Events, Slots, Examples, Accessibility) | Priority | Status |
 | :------------- | :------------------------------------------ | :-------------------------------------------------------- | :------- | :----- |